While the GDPR will be directly applicable in all EU members states with effect from 25 May 2018,...

 Lastly, a business which is too ‘cash rich’ can also face a denial of BPR insofar as it applies to the cash on the balance sheet at the date of death if this is in excess of the amount required for the purposes of the company’s business.
 Cash in excess of that required for the company’s future business is ‘excepted’ from eligibility for BPR.
 In one case, the shareholders of a company which had £450,000 in its balance sheet, but which was reckoned by the tax inspector to need only £150,000, faced an IHT charge on the ‘excess’ of £300,000.
 One way which this type of charge may be avoided is to hold board meetings and minute the need for cash balances to be held on the balance sheet in order to finance future (stated) investment and/or trading needs.

 HMRC provides guidance on BPR on its website.
 In 2013, an important case was decided in which BPR was denied for a furnished holiday letting business on the basis that the range of services provided was not sufficient to justify the claim that the enterprise was a 'business'.
-It remains to be seen to what extent this case will be used to justify denials of relief in similar curcumstances.
+There have been a number of similar cases over the years with HMRC taking an increasingly tough stance.